 - Cars and general road traffic pose the biggest risk to an outdoor cat.
 A road with a lot of traffic is a very dangerous place for a cat but a quiet road can be too as cats become complacent around them.
 According to statistics, more than half of cat deaths outside of the home are caused when they are struck by motor vehicles.

 - Siamese cats are rather adventurous and may wander and become lost.
-Consider using a well-fitting safety collar with an ID disc and a pet locator (click the link to read reviews on Amazon).
+Consider using a well-fitting safety collar with an ID disc and a pet locator.
 Also, it’s wise to have your cat microchipped as it’ll make things a lot easier to be reunited if it does get lost.
 How long do cats typically go missing for? is very helpful on the subject of missing cats.

 - Dogs, wild animals, birds of prey, and aggressive rival cats pose a serious threat to outdoor Siamese cats.